King Wu of Zhou: Tomb

 A burial mound at Zhouling in Xianyang Prefecture, Shaanxi, was once thought to be King Wu's tomb.
 It was fitted with a headstone bearing Wu's name under the Qing dynasty.
 Modern archeology has since concluded that the tomb is not old enough to be from the Zhou dynasty and is more likely to be that of a Han dynasty royal.
-The true location of King Wu's tomb remains unknown but it is likely to be in the area of modern Xianyang and Xi'an.
+The true location of King Wu's tomb remains unknown, though current scholarship points towards Zhou lords in general being buried around Zhougong Miao (周公廟), Qishan County.